-In this chapter, we explain how to operate a DA-682-LX computer directly or from a PC near you.
-There are three ways to connect to the DA-682-LX computer: through VGA monitor, by using Telnet over the network, or by using an SSH console from a Windows or Linux machine.
+In this chapter, we explain how to operate a DA-681-LX computer directly or from a PC near you.
+There are three ways to connect to the DA-681-LX computer: through VGA monitor, by using Telnet over the network, or by using an SSH console from a Windows or Linux machine.
 This chapter describes basic Linux operating system configurations.
 The advanced network management and configuration will be described in the next chapter "Managing Communications."

 - Starting from a VGA Console

 - Connecting from a Telnet Console

 - Connecting from an SSH Console

 - Windows Users

 - Linux Users

 - Adjusting the System Time

 - Setting the Time Manually

 - NTP Client

 - > Updating the Time Automatically

 - Enabling and Disabling Daemons

 - Setting the Run-Level

 - Cron-Daemon for Executing Scheduled Commands

+- Inserting a SATA Hard Drive into the Computer

-- I Inserting a USB Storage Device into the Computer
+- Inserting a USB Storage Device into the Computer

 - Inserting a CompactFlash Card into the Computer

 - Checking the Linux Version

 - APT-Installing and Removing Packages

+- WDT (Watchdog Timer)